antixo/antixo/README.md

 - i hate squeaky noises
 - i love open source software
-- i like modding softwares
+- i like modding apps/games (not in a harmful way)
 - im a boy

 #### contact me!!!